richardcrng/redux-leaves/docs/intro/README.md

 ### Why?

-Redux is useful, powerful and great! :heart_eyes:
+Redux is useful, powerful and great!

-Some developers complain about the boilerplate being [tedious, cumbersome and convoluted](https://medium.com/@Charles_Stover/no-boilerplate-global-state-management-in-react-41e905944eb7). :grimacing:
+But some developers complain about the boilerplate being [tedious, cumbersome and convoluted](https://medium.com/@Charles_Stover/no-boilerplate-global-state-management-in-react-41e905944eb7).

-Can we make it easier for developers to get the use, power and great developer experience from Redux? :thinking:
+Can we make it easier for developers to get the use, power and great developer experience from Redux?

 > **Redux-Leaves aims to make Redux easier to learn *and* quicker to scale**.